Best Trading Tool to Avoid Overtrading (2026)

 - After max loss: stop trading (no debate)

-How to combine these into a 2026 anti-overtrading workflow
+How to combine this into a 2026 anti-overtrading workflow

-- Define regime + confluence rules (see market regime detection).
+- Diagnose regime + confluence first (see market regime detection).

 - Use charts only when your rules are active.